OpenMendel/MendelIHT.jl/docs/src/man/examples.md

+The 1st column are the true beta values, and the 2nd column is the estimated values.
 IHT found 7/8 genetic predictors, and estimates are reasonably close to truth.
 IHT missed one SNP with very small effect size ($\beta = 0.0369$).
 The estimated non-genetic effect size is also very close to the truth (1.0 and 1.5).

 ```julia